christianburger/shelfbot/README.md

 5. The **Planner Server** creates a global plan within the `odom` frame.
 6. The **Controller Server** follows the plan, publishing velocity commands to `/cmd_vel`.
 7. The `/controller_manager` (`ros2_control`) receives these commands, sends them to the hardware interface, and reads wheel encoder data.
-8. The hardware interface calculates raw odometry and publishes it to `/odom`.
+8. The hardware interface reads wheel encoder positions from the hardware and passes them to the odometry calculator.
+The odometry calculator then computes the robot's pose and twist and publishes it to `/odom`.
 9. The `/robot_state_publisher` uses `/joint_states` to publish the robot's internal transforms (e.g., `base_link` -> `wheel_link`).
 10. The `/robot_localization` node fuses the wheel odometry and publishes the final `odom` -> `base_footprint` transform.